 ‘This is the sixth time in the past couple of months that I’ve taken on this extra work.
 I like being a team player, and I want to help as much as possible, but the extra task is making me feel overworked, and I’m afraid that’s going to have a negative impact on my performance.’

 You’ve been polite, respectful, and honest.
 Ideally, your boss will understand that you’ve been working more than usual and that it wouldn’t be fair to make you carry someone else’s work too.

 You’ve had to stay late at the office to finish some work that’s due on Friday.
 A coworker is in the same position.
 You want to get your work finished because if you don’t, you know that you’ll have to stay late on Friday, but you’ve already made plans to meet friends who you haven’t seen in months.

 Your coworker keeps distracting you, sending you YouTube videos, playing loud music, and trying to engage you in conversation, despite you clearly not wanting to talk.
 Assertive communication in this scenario would look like this:

-‘I know you want to talk, but I really need to get this work finished, and talking to you would make me feel stressed because finishing this work is my priority, and I don’t have much time to spare.
-I’m happy to talk another day when I feel less stressed and time-bound.’
+‘I know you want to talk, but I really need to get this work finished.
+Talking to you can stress me out because at the back of my mind, finishing this work is my priority, and I don’t have much time to spare.
+I’m happy to talk another day when I am less busy.’